 You are entitled to receive up to $10,000 in medical coverage.

-After an auto accident, it is important to get checked by a chiropractor for whiplash injuries, which include spinal bone misalignment’s and soft tissue damage (tendons, discs, muscles, and ligaments).
-Symptoms may not appear for days or even weeks after the car accident, so don’t wait for these symptoms to appear before scheduling an appointment.
+After an auto accident, it is important to get checked by our trained staff for whiplash and spinal injuries, which include spinal bone misalignment and soft tissue damage (tendons, discs, muscles, and ligaments).
+Symptoms may not appear for days or even weeks after a car accident, so don’t wait for these symptoms to appear before scheduling an appointment.
 Remember, in Florida you only have 14 days following your accident to be examined by a medical or chiropractic physician, otherwise, you loose your benefits.

-Chiropractic care has been proven safe and effective and is the preferred treatment for auto accident injuries.
+Light chiropractic care and physical therapy have been proven safe and effective and are the preferred treatments for many auto accident injuries.

 If you have been involved in a car accident, please call 911 from the scene for immediate assistance.
-Your second call should be to a chiropractor, even if you have not yet experienced any immediate symptoms.
-It is wise to get checked!
+Your second call should be to us here at Bailey Health Solutions.
+Even if you have not yet experienced any immediate symptoms it is wise to get checked!